dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 strings, or even string data at all - it is arbitrary binary bytes.
 This is why it passes the argument `keylen` in the USDT probe, so that the correct size of the key can be read.
-Using the same process as above, I determined that the `keylen` argument was actually stored as a `uint_8`, and was able to get the key length easily enough.
+Using the same process as above, I determined that the `keylen` argument was actually stored as a `uint8_t`, and was able to get the key length easily enough.
 This was stored as `keysize`.

-### Degarbling in Userspace
+### De-garbling in Userspace

+Unfortunately, using this read `keysize` wasn't trivial, as it produced a verifier error if it was passed as an argument to the probe read function.
-Unfortunately, I wasn't able to use the `keysize`, as I got a verifier error if I tried to pass it, as it was determined to not be a const or provably safe value.
-To prevent this from blocking the development of the rest of the tool, I decided to pass the `keysize` value into userspace by adding it as a field to the value-data struct, and wrote a `degarbling` method in Python.
+This seemed to be because it was not a const or provably safe value.

+To prevent this from blocking the development of the rest of the tool, the `keysize` value was passed into userspace by adding it as a field to the value-data struct.
+This would enable de-garbling this data in Python.

 This meant that the same key could be hashed to multiple slots, as they would include whatever arbitrary data is after the key in the buffer that is read.